 Jessica Haist, Lead Test Editor

-Jessica had a hard time choosing her favorite model in the review, and fell somewhere in the middle of Renee's diverse preferences.
+Jessica had a hard time choosing her favorite model in the review and fell somewhere in the middle of Renee's diverse preferences.
 She likes big lines off-piste, but also loves cruising groomers and making snappy turns.
-She really likes the Nordica Santa Ana
+She likes the Nordica Santa Ana

-for its nimbleness and powder float but also had fun on the Rossignol Soul 7s
+for its nimbleness and powder float but also had fun on the Rossignol Soul 7 HD

 ; she loves these versatile, stable, expert sticks.